redoio/resentencing_data_initiative/README.md

 # Opportunities

 Currently looking for interns and developers to join our team.
+Here is a short summary of available projects: opportunities.md.
 Reach out to Aparna Komarla (aparna.komarla@gmail.com) if you are interested!